algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/QA-meetings.md

 ### Content:

 - The Dev team currently follows the practice of using a single branch, "dev," for coding, which may not be optimal.
-We recommend adopting a strategy of using different branches for various code components and merging them into the "dev" branch after thorough code review.
+We recommend adopting a strategy of using different branches for various code components and merging them into the "dev" branch after a thorough code review.

 - It has been observed that the Dev team is building upon the code of Gary Iglesias rather than focusing on the project itself and initiating coding with best practices.